lanl/bueno/examples/extras/README.md

 # Bueno: Extras Example

-This example demonstrates how to use the --extras tag when executing a bueno run script as well as how some of bueno's utils can test the validity of import statements and give meaningful warnings instead of simply erroring out.
+This example demonstrates how to use bueno's `--extras` feature when executing a bueno run script.
+Additionally, it demonstrates how bueno utilities can test the validity of import statements to give meaningful warnings instead of simply terminating with a run-time error.

-Try to run this the same way you did the other examples.
-That is to say, use:
+Try to run this example, execute the following:
 ```shell
 bueno run -a none -p extras.py
 ```

-If you review the information you'll find there are some warnings/notes left in the program output.
+When reviewing the output, you will find there are warnings emitted during its
+execution:
 ```
 *** Note: mymod is not imported ***
 *** Note: mypackmod not imported ***
 ```

-This shows that without using the --extra tag when calling bueno we've not correctly imported necessary libraries.
-Now try executing the run-example bashfile instead.
+This shows that without using the `--extras` feature in this particular case we have not correctly imported necessary libraries.
+Now, try executing the `run-example` script instead:
 ```
 ./run-example
 ```

-Notice that the warning notes that we saw earlier have been replaced with hello statements from the properly included library.
-Examining the contents of the run-example file you'll find that it's a modified version of the bueno run call that we've been using for the last few examples with the --extras tag followed by the relative name of the needed directory.
+Please notice that the prior warnings have been replaced with hello statements from the newly imported library.
+Examining the contents of the `run-example` script, you will find that it is a modified version of the `bueno run` command that we have been using for the last few examples:
 ```shell
 bueno run -a none --extras .:./mypackage -p ./extras.py
 ```